medibloc/panacea-js-old/docs/medjs-cryptography.rst

   var signUtil = Cryptography.sign;
   signUtil.recoverPubKeyFromSignature(msgHash, signature);

-To recover public key from the signature, you can use ``Cryptography.sign.recoverPubKeyFromSignature(msgHash, signature)``.
+To recover the public key from the signature, you can use ``Cryptography.sign.recoverPubKeyFromSignature(msgHash, signature)``.

 ----------
 Parameters